xyang2316/HyperU-GCN/README.md

 </p>

 ## Citation
-If you find the code helpful in your resarch or work, please cite the our paper:
+If you find the code helpful in your resarch or work, please cite our paper:
 ```
 @article{yang2022calibrate,
   title={Calibrate Automated Graph Neural Network via Hyperparameter Uncertainty},